Performance of quantum registers in diamond in the presence of spin impurities: Introduction

-From the theory side, a well-explored setting consists of a central spin embedded in a spin-bath. \cite{DasSarma2003,Sham2006,Witzel2006,Breuer2004,Hanson2008,LiuNV,LiuReview,Hall2014,Myers2017,Galli2021,Kwiatkowski2018,Bragar2015,Ivady2020,Norembuena2018,Norambuena2021}.
-Starting initially from a dedicated quantum state, the main body of work has considered pure dephasing processes only, particularly relevant for sensing applications.
+From the theory side, a well-explored settings consists of a central spin embedded in a spin-bath \cite{DasSarma2003,Sham2006,Lukin2008,Witzel2006,Breuer2004,Hanson2008,LiuNV,LiuReview,Witzel2012,Hall2014,Myers2017,Galli2021,Kwiatkowski2018,Bragar2015,Ivady2020,Grasser2021} or coupled to phonons \cite{Norembuena2018,Norambuena2021,Norambuena2023}.
+Thereby, the effect of the spin-bath has mainly been considered as a pure dephasing processes only by starting initially from a dedicated quantum state.
 Here, a microscopic approach that takes a specific configuration of the spin-bath into account, uses a "cluster correlation expansion" (CCE) to subsequently include higher correlations within the bath \cite{Witzel2006,LiuNV}.
 This technique was recently generalized to the "generalized cluster correlation expansion" (gCCE) which can be used to calculate the full density matrix of a system also capturing relaxation effects \cite{Galli2021}.

+Only a small number of works theoretically considered the effect of the surrounding spin-bath on a \textit{quantum register}, based on a microscopic evolution.
+For a two spin register in a P1-bath an expansion of the total evolution operator in terms of the Chebyshev-polynomials was used to model 15 bath-impurities \cite{vanderSar2012}.
+Furthermore, recently the entanglement to unwanted nuclear spins was taken in to account in \cite{Economou2023,Economou20232} for a multi-qubit NV-$^{13}C$-register.
+While the first approach is limited to a small number of bath-spins, the technique used in \cite{Economou2023,Economou20232} does not deal with spin-spin interactions within the environment.

-In this work, we go substantially beyond these previous achievements in that we adapt the gCCE to simulate the dynamical performance of a complete spin register in diamond in the presence of interacting magnetic impurities.
-This way, we also demonstrate the relevance of environmental spin-spin correlations for multi-qubit register and sequences of gate operations, and provide fidelity maps for four qubit quantum processes.
+In this work, we go substantially beyond these previous achievements in that we adapt the gCCE to simulate the dynamical performance of a complete spin register with up to four spins in diamond in the presence of interacting magnetic impurities.
+We further implement dynamical decoupling pulses offering the possibility to protect the evolution of the spin register from the static environment.
+This way, we also demonstrate the relevance of environmental spin-spin correlations and population transfer for multi-qubit registers and sequences of gate operations, and provide fidelity maps for four qubit quantum processes.